jnozzi/cocoadev.com/SiteContent/General/XcodeCodeSenseSuggestions.markdown

 ----

-'''How about you just memorize the code like a good little programmer boy should. :)''' ''Or girl.''
+**How about you just memorize the code like a good little programmer boy should. :)** *Or girl.*

-''With automatic suggestion of ''everything'' in [[CodeSense]], like how it was in Xcode 1.5, I wrote code much, much quicker and it was far less prone to error, especially when using an API like Cocoa that prefers long, verbose variable & method names.
-Full [[CodeSense]] makes a lot of compile errors a thing of the past, and that saves a ''lot'' of time.
-Its got nothing to do with memorizing code, just not having to type patternGeneratorSizeField correctly hundreds of times.''
+*With automatic suggestion of *everything* in General/CodeSense, like how it was in Xcode 1.5, I wrote code much, much quicker and it was far less prone to error, especially when using an API like Cocoa that prefers long, verbose variable & method names.
+Full General/CodeSense makes a lot of compile errors a thing of the past, and that saves a *lot* of time.
+Its got nothing to do with memorizing code, just not having to type patternGeneratorSizeField correctly hundreds of times.*

 ----